 If you’re visiting Córdoba during May, try to time your visit for the patio festival, a tradition that began in 1918 and resumed after the Spanish Civil War in the 1950s.
 The festival seeks to both provide more access to the public to visit the gorgeous patios and honour the residents who commit to maintaining them.

 Each a miniature oasis, the patios are incredible.
 Bright flowers, flowing water fountains, wicker furniture, cacti and tropical plants, and the scene of orange blossom wafting in the breeze.
 It’s the epitome of serene.

 If you do the self guided tour as we did, you’ll have a chance to talk with the residents of each one and learn more about that specific patio.
 On our visit, we asked a few questions about upkeep and learned residents spend many, many hours to caring for their patios.

 We timed our visit for sunset, thinking the light would be a bit dimmer and thus better for taking photos and enjoying the spaces than the harsh mid-day sun.
 It took us just over an hour to visit all five patios (they’re no more than 2-4 minutes apart from each other).

 After you visit the patios, continue exploring the old quarter.
 You’ll see a few more patios from the street, and although they’re private to enter, they’re still beautiful to observe.
 And, the streets of old town are charming enough to warrant a wander as the sun sinks below the horizon.

-Would you visit the flower patios?
-Have you ever been somewhere that took your breathe away?
+Would you visit the flower patios of Cordoba?
+Have you ever been somewhere that took your breath away?